-The term “heart disease” is usually taken to mean coronary heart disease or coronary artery disease.
-But it can also refer to the wide range of conditions that affect the heart, from problems with how the heart beats (arrhythmias) to diseases of the heart muscle or valves, and even the blood vessels.
+The term “heart disease” often refers to coronary heart disease or coronary artery disease.
+But it can also include the wide range of conditions that affect the heart, from problems with how the heart beats (arrhythmias) to diseases of the heart muscle, valves, and blood vessels.

 The most common type of heart disease is coronary heart disease, or coronary artery disease.
 It is responsible for conditions like: